 Additionally, if you also have a physical condition that impacts your ability to work, make sure to include it on your application.
 The same is true for other mental health conditions.
 For example, if you have anxiety or PTSD, tell the SSA.
 If you have more than one condition, say so in your application.
 Don’t focus on one medical condition and exclude the others.

-CONTACT CANNON DISABILITY LAW FOR HELP WITH YOUR BIPOLAR DISORDER CASE
+CONTACT US TO HELP WITH YOUR BIPOLAR DISORDER CASE

-A qualified attorney can help you learn more about applying for benefits.
+An attorney with experience can help you learn more about filing for benefits.
 Working with an attorney will help you make sure you have a strong case for benefits.
-If you hire Cannon Disability, we will make sure your application is complete.
+If you hire our law firm, we will make sure your application is complete.

 Likewise, we will appeal any SSA denial.
 We will also help you collect your medical records.
 Also, we will prepare you to be a better witness at your hearing.
-At your hearing, we also question the medical expert and vocational expert.
+At your hearing, we also question the expert witnesses.
 These experts attend the hearing at the request of the SSA judge.

 The judge can hire a medical expert to attend your hearing.
 Typically, the medical expert is a psychologist who comes to testify in the hearing that is about your mental condition.
 You will need an attorney to question the medical expert or object to testimony.
-The judge can also call a vocational expert (VE).
+The judge can also call a VE.
 The VE’s testimony will be about the kind of jobs you might be able to do with your mental condition.
-Learn more here about why a vocational expert attends your hearing.
+Learn more here about why the VE attends your Social Security hearing.

 Applying for benefits can be a difficult process.
 Hiring a legal team with experience to help you through the process is a great choice.
 This will make the application process easier for you.
 If you think you need the assistance of legal professionals, then let us help you.
 Additionally, we offer a free review of your case.
 It costs nothing to call and ask your questions.

-CONTINGENCY FEE MEANS YOU DON’T PAY AN ATTORNEY FEE UNTIL WE WIN YOUR CASE
+YOU DON’T PAY AN ATTORNEY FEE UNTIL WE WIN YOUR SSD BENEFITS

-Another important fact for you to know is that we work on a contingency fee basis.
-This means that we do not charge you an attorney fee until we win you benefits.
+Another important fact for you to know is that we do not charge you an attorney fee until we win your benefits.
 If we do not win your case, then you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.

 Also, the fee is capped at $7200.
 The cap may go up in the future.
 However, even if they raise the cap, you do not pay more than the cap in attorney fees.
 And, 25% is usually less than the $7200 cap.
 You pay whatever amount is less between the attorney fee cap and 25% of your back benefit.

 If there are costs in your case, then you pay for those costs.
-But, the costs are usually less than $100.
-You must also pay to obtain a copy of your medical records.
+But, the costs are usually less than $100 and usually consists of paying for a copy of your medical records.

 LEGAL EXPERIENCE COUNTS

-At Cannon Disability Law, our attorneys have over 30 years of experience helping clients.
+At our law firm, our attorneys have over 30 years of experience helping clients win benefits.
 Learn more about our lawyers on our About Us page.
 Our goal is to win your benefits for you, so that you have an income now that you cannot work.
 During our 30 year in business, we have won our clients over $100 million in past due and ongoing SSDI and SSI benefits.
 We can help you too.

-If you are seeking the best Utah disability attorney, then read here to learn more about our firm.
+If you are seeking the best Utah Social Security attorney, then read here to learn more about our firm.
 Cannon Disability Law is also known as one of the best SSD and SSI law firms in Las Vegas, Nevada.
-Learn more about winning Nevada disability benefits here.
+Learn more about winning Nevada SSDI benefits.
 We are also known as one of the best SSD attorneys in Salt Lake City, Utah.

 We also represent clients in Idaho.
-In fact, Brett Bunkall, one of our attorneys is licensed to practice law in Idaho.
-If you need more information about how to win benefits in Idaho, read here.
+In fact, Brett Bunkall, one of our attorneys has a license to practice law in Idaho.
+Learn more information about how to win SSD benefits in Idaho.
 Dianna Cannon has a state bar license in Utah, Nevada, Idaho and Washington state.
 Our law firm also has clients in California.
 Learn more about California SSD benefits.
 You can also learn more about Colorado SSD benefits and Idaho SSD benefits.